PSHE RSE Policy Consultation

 Relationships and Sex Education

-Parent Consultation ending on Friday 23rd April 2021
+Parent Consultation ending on Friday 23rd April 2021 This consultation is now CLOSED.
+Thank you to those parent who gave feedback on the policy.

 As part of your child’s educational experience at Woodfield Primary School, we promote personal wellbeing and development through a comprehensive taught programme of Personal, Social, Health and Economic (PSHE) education that gives children and young people the knowledge, understanding, attitudes and practical skills to live healthy, safe, happy and fulfilled lives, both now and in the future.